blakeelias/grok-evals/WRITEUP.md

 * Better Methodology:  ??

 * New Test Cases or Scenarios

+"I propose extending τ²-bench into what could be called τ²-A: Human-in-the-Loop Ambiguity Evaluation.
+Whereas τ² assumes both participants share a fully specified goal and the challenge lies in coordinating tool use, τ²-A introduces structured uncertainty about the human’s intent.
+The AI must decide when to act autonomously, when to seek clarification, and how to minimize unnecessary interruptions—balancing efficiency with epistemic humility.
+Each scenario begins with a partially specified user request, with additional clarifying information available only through explicit “human query” tool calls.
+Performance is thus measured not only by task success but by how intelligently the agent manages communication: resolving ambiguity with minimal human effort and without premature assumptions.
+This turns evaluation from a static assessment of execution into a dynamic study of interactive reasoning, testing whether the model can adaptively collaborate with a human partner to uncover and satisfy evolving goals."

+Human-in-the-loop Ambiguity Evaluation (HAE)

 I propose adding examples which require the AI agent to interpret vague human intent, ask for clarification, explore the environment and see what ambiguity it can resolve for itself, and judge when it has made sufficient progress to be worth checking back in with the human user.